getgrav/grav-plugin-advanced-pagecache/README.md

 # Grav AdvancedPageCache Plugin

 `AdvancedPageCache` is a powerful static page cache type plugin that caches the entire page output to the Grav cache and reuses this when the URL path is requested again.
 This can dramatically increase the performance of a Grav site.
 Due to the static nature of this cache, if enabled, you will need to **manually** clear the cache if you make any page modifications.
-Also this cache (by default) does not store pages that have URLs that contain either **querystring or grav-paramater** style values.
+This cache plugin (by default) will cache pages that have URLs that contain either **querystring or grav-paramater** style values, you may want to disable this behavior.

 This plugin can provide dramatic performance boosts and is an ideal solution for sites with many pages and predominantely static content.